Skip to main content

 When you connect WooCommerce to Helm:

-• Customer information — Names, email addresses, phone numbers, and any custom fields
+• Customer information — Names, email addresses, phone numbers, and any custom fields included in the WooCommerce payload

 • Order status changes — Processing, completed, cancelled, and refunded statuses update in Helm automatically